-Unless otherwise stipulated in the land sales contract, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of LWP.
+- Unless otherwise stipulated in the land sales contract, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of LWP.
 Your front garden will be designed in consultation with a landscape architect who specializes in current landscape trends and low water usage Western Australian Plants.
-Please visit LWP Ellenbrook website for contact information 6 weeks prior to the completion of your home to arrange an installation date.

-Landscaping will only be installed once:

-- Side fencing panels and/or side gates (installed by owner). - The driveway crossover is completed. - All excess soil & debris is removed from the site and the lot is restored to the as constructed level prior to building commencement. - All retaining walls and hardstands are completed by the owner.
+Please visit LWP Ellenbrook website for contact information 6 weeks prior to the completion of your home to arrange an installation date. - Landscaping will only be installed once: - Side fencing panels and/or side gates (installed by owner). - The driveway crossover is completed. - All excess soil & debris is removed from the site and the lot is restored to the as constructed level and/or lowered where turf or landscape treatment requires, prior to building commencement. - All retaining walls and hardstands are completed by the owner.

-5. Glossary of T 'erms An alphabetical collection of specialist building and planning terms and their meanings.
-Architectural Element A structure designed as a separate identifiable part of a building.
-Articulation Variation in the elevation through projections and indentations in the floor plan and mirrored in the roof design to create shadows and add visual interest to the façade.
-Awning/Canopy A roof structure supported by a frame and located over a window to provide sun shading.
-Corner Lots A lot which is located at the junction of two streets or at the junction of a street and public reserve.
-Facade The face of the building which is orientated to the primary street.
+Terms collection of specialist building and planning terms and their meanings.
+A structure designed as a separate identifiable part of a building.
+Variation in the elevation through projections and indentations in the floor plan and mirrored in the roof design to create shadows and add visual interest to the façade.
+A roof structure supported by a frame and located over a window to provide sun shading.
+A lot which is located at the junction of two streets or at the junction of a street and public reserve.
+The face of the building which is orientated to the primary street.
 The façade shows the buildings most prominent architectural or design features.
-Front Fencing All fencing forward of the main building line.
-Gable The triangular top section of an end wall that fills the space beneath where the slopes of a two sided pitch roof meet.
-Gables can be in the wall material or another feature material eg weatherboard cladding or timber Gambrel A triangular feature within a hipped roof structure most commonly finished in a lightweight cladding such as painted weatherboard or timber Habitable/Non- Habitable Room All bedrooms, kitchens or living rooms.
+All fencing forward of the main building line.
+The triangular top section of an end wall that fills the space beneath where the slopes of a two sided pitch roof meet.
+Gables can be in the wall material or another feature material eg weatherboard cladding or timber A triangular feature within a hipped roof structure most commonly finished in a lightweight cladding such as painted weatherboard or timber All bedrooms, kitchens or living rooms.
 Non habitable rooms include bathrooms, laundry, stairs or circulation spaces.
-Hip Roof A roof with sloping ends as well as sides.
-Laneway A narrow road located at the rear or side boundary of the property for the chief purpose of vehicle access.
-Living Areas Rooms designed for living in especially for relaxation, social and recreational activities.
-Main Building Line The main building line is measured from the front most habitable room on the primary façade (this excludes minor projections or features).
-Mews A narrow street with no verge.
+A roof with sloping ends as well as sides.
+A narrow road located at the rear or side boundary of the property for the chief purpose of vehicle access.
+Rooms designed for living in especially for relaxation, social and recreational activities.
+The main building line is measured from the front most habitable room on the primary façade (this excludes minor projections or features).
+A narrow street with no verge.
 A mews usually contains small houses with the main entry and vehicle access both facing the mews.
-Porch A covered shelter at the front of the home located adjacent the entry.
-Portico A covered walkway leading to the main entrance that consists of a separate roof structure to the main dwelling and is supported by piers or pillars.
-Primary Elevation The elevation of the home which is usually inclusive of the main entry and the majority of architectural features.
-Public View An area in view from common spaces such as public reserves or streets.
-Public Reserve A public reserve is any parkland, bushland, wetland, public access way or any other space designated for public purposes within the residential community.
-Secondary Elevation The elevation of the home which is exposed to public view but does not usually consist of the main entry or majority of architectural features.
-Skillion Roof A mono pitch roof of gentle slope generally between 5°-15° pitch.
-Verandah A covered shelter at the front of the home which has its own separate roof and is supported by pillars, posts or piers.
+A covered shelter at the front of the home located adjacent the entry.
+A covered walkway leading to the main entrance that consists of a separate roof structure to the main dwelling and is supported by piers or pillars.
+The elevation of the home which is usually inclusive of the main entry and the majority of architectural features.
+An area in view from common spaces such as public reserves or streets.
+A public reserve is any parkland, bushland, wetland, public access way or any other space designated for public purposes within the residential community.
+The elevation of the home which is exposed to public view but does not usually consist of the main entry or majority of architectural features.
+A mono pitch roof of gentle slope generally between 5°-15° pitch.
+A covered shelter at the front of the home which has its own separate roof and is supported by pillars, posts or piers.